duoh/docker-comprehensive-lab-guide/docker-basics.md

 ```
 Docker version 20.10.17, build 100c701
 ```
-Pull hello-world image and run it as an instance
+Pull hello-world image and run it as a container instance
 ```sh
 docker run hello-world
 ```